skydoves/TransformationLayout/README.md

 ```

 ### Transform into a view
-Here is a simple example of transform a fab into a view.
+For instance, you can transform a floating button into a CardView as you've seen in the example below:

 <img src="https://user-images.githubusercontent.com/24237865/75549488-25321700-5a73-11ea-8908-609592907e84.gif" align="right" width="280"/>